Equality & Diversity Statement

-The Architects Registration Board (ARB) is an inclusive organisation.
+The Architects Registration Board (ARB) is an inclusive organisation and we operate in line with the Government’s public sector equality duty.
 We actively promote equality of opportunity for everybody who has dealings with us, irrespective of their race, gender, disability, religion, belief system, sexual orientation, age or socio-economic background, with the primary aims of eliminating discrimination, advancing equality of opportunity and fostering good relations between people of different groups.

 We are currently working towards a three year equality and diversity performance plan (2018-2020) with six goals: